In this expository article, you’ll see what to expect in your next Personal Training job interview and much more.

 How about a kettlebell certification?
 A nutrition course?
 A group exercise certification?

-Some organizations pay for employees to go on additional courses, and this is an excellent opportunity to show you are ready and willing to learn and expand your skillset.
+Some organizations pay employees to go on additional courses, which is an excellent opportunity to show you are ready and willing to learn and expand your skill set.

 It’s also a massive perk!